Tuesday, October 13, 2020

 When I realized that one of the Boreal Owls I was observing October 3rd was about to hack up a pellet I began capturing a series of images as quickly as I could.
 The image below shows the owl manipulating the pellet before dropping it to the ground.

-This Boreal Owl expelled the pellet, grasped it, held it to its bill before dropping it to the ground.
+This Boreal Owl expelled the pellet, grasped it, and held it next to its bill before dropping it to the ground.

 Uinta Mountains, Wasatch County, Utah